Arina Melkozernova

 - “Applying Digital Humanities Methods for Russian Mainstream News Analysis: Preliminary Approaches for Assessing the Impact of COVID-19 on the Indigenous Peoples of Russia”, Poster presentation, DH Unbound 2022, May 18, 2022.

-- “Learn about Seed Mapping”, Presentation, 2022 Slow Seed Summit, May 13, 2022.
+- “Learn about Seed Mapping”, Lightning talk at the 2022 Slow Seed Summit, May 13, 2022.

-- “Women & Seeds in Basilicata, Italy”, Presentation, 2022 Slow Seed Summit, May 15, 2022.
+- “Women & Seeds in Basilicata, Italy”, Lightning talk at the 2022 Slow Seed Summit, May 15, 2022.

 - Poster presentation “MAKING TRIBAL HISTORIES ACCESSIBLE: Collaborating with the Coushatta Tribe of Louisiana” at the Doing Research in Indigenous Communities conference (DRIC), 2019

-- Presentation “Mapping the ‘Mediterranean Diet’, the knowledge systems of traditional foods from the Campania region” - at the research conversations session in the SILC graduate colloquium, 2019
+- “Mapping the ‘Mediterranean Diet’, the knowledge systems of traditional foods from the Campania region” - at the research conversations session in the SILC graduate colloquium, 2019

 - A research-related translation project involving an early 20th-Century Russian language text, 2019